LabOrchestrator/LabOrchestrator/README.md

 Then run `docker build -t username/reponame:version .` to build the image and `docker push username/reponame:version` to push the image to docker hub.

+Then add a new docker file to the lab orchestrator api that URL is `username/repo:version`.

+When you update the VM images you can just change the URL of the docker image in the lab orchestrator.

-I also recommend reading chapters 4.2.1 "Custom base Image with Cloud-init Setup" and 4.1.4.6 "Container Disks".
+I also recommend reading chapters 4.2.1 "Custom base Image with Cloud-init Setup", 4.1.4.6 "Container Disks" and 3.2 "Lab Orchestrator Production Installation".